-Park Preschool is currently accepting registrations for the 2019/2020 school year.
+Park Preschool will soon be accepting registrations for the 2020/2021 school year.
 Registration forms can be picked up in the church office.
 Completed forms and the $35 application fee must be dropped off to the church office.

 The Preschool program is designed to encourage the total development of each child in social/emotional growth, spiritual growth, cognitive skills, and motor skills.
 It aims to help each child grow into a more confident, competent, responsible, faithful human being, eager and enthusiastic for learning and life.